stephensalim/aws-well-architected-labs/content/Operational Excellence/200_Labs/200_Automating_operations_with_playbooks_and_runbooks/3_build_execute_investigative_playbook.md

 In this section, you will focus on creating an automated playbook to assist root cause investigation of the issue from a systems operator perspective.

 #### Actions items in this section :
-1. Build Systems Manager Automation document to gather information about the workload & query relevant metrics and logs.
+1. You will build a playbook to gather information about the workload & query relevant metrics and logs.
-2. Execute the automation document to investigate issue
+2. You will execute the automation document to investigate your issue.

 ### 3.0 Prepare Automation Document IAM Role